-You're likely to start by seeing your family doctor or a general practitioner.
+You're likely to start by seeing your primary care doctor.
 However, in some cases when you call to set up an appointment, you may be referred immediately to a doctor who specializes in skin conditions (dermatologist) or one who specializes in allergies (allergist).

 Here's some information to help you prepare for your appointment.